Divorce Law in Florida

 - Who pays the bills during the case?

 This list can go on and on.
-In a marriage that has lasted a dozen years or more there is an impossible entanglement of personal issues.
+In a marriage that has lasted a dozen years or more, there is an impossible entanglement of personal issues.
 The court must sort through those issues and decide how each spouse will live as a single adult.
-Kids add even more complication.
+Kids add even more complications.

 Your Game Plan for a Florida Divorce